The 5 Best Bungee Jumps in the World

 PRICE: Around $100

-It found mainstream fame with the opening sequence of the Bond movie Goldeneye, the Verzasca dam offers a pure freefall swinging bungee from a single cord.
+It found mainstream fame with the opening sequence of the Bond movie Goldeneye.
+The Verzasca dam offers a pure freefall swinging bungee from a single cord.
 If banging into a massive concrete structure at a top speed doesn’t scare you, then this is the jump for you.
-The Verzasca Dam bungee jump is the second highest bungee jump in the world.
+The Verzasca Dam bungee jump is now the second highest bungee jump in the world.

-The tallest, highest bungee jump in the world!
+You found it!
+Officially, it’s the Macau Tower bungee jump.
+The tallest, highest bungee jump in the world.
 6 seconds of unadulterated freefall from the 11th tallest building in the world.
 It doesn’t come cheap but it grants you automatic bragging rights forever.
 With the ‘right’ conditions you can find yourself stretching to just 30m from the ground.

-The price isn’t exactly backpacker friendly but basically you get flown up to an active volcano in a helicopter, soaring some 10,000 feet in the air, jumpers sit perched on a helicopter’s skid and then you have to bungee jump off the helicopter into the caldera towards the molten lava.
-The cord stretches between 350 and 375 feet, leaving jumpers hanging just 700 feet above the volcano Pretty amazing stuff.
+The price isn’t exactly backpacker friendly but basically, you get flown up to an active volcano in a helicopter, soaring some 10,000 feet in the air, jumpers sit perched on a helicopter’s skid and then you have to bungee jump off the helicopter into the caldera towards the molten lava.
+The cord stretches between 350 and 375 feet.
+Thereby leaving jumpers hanging just 700 feet above the volcano.
+Pretty amazing stuff.

 The Royal Gorge Bridge, Colorado (321m/1053 feet):

-Technically, it can be considered the highest bungee in the world but very few people have ever jumped from the bridge, it’s not open to the public and it’s only available every now and again.
+Technically, it can be considered the highest bungee in the world.
+But very few people have ever jumped from the bridge.
+It’s not open commercially and therefore disqualified from the ‘best bungee jumps in the world’ list.
+It’s not open to the public and it’s only available every now and again.
 Often used to break records sporadically.

 River Nevis, New Zealand (134m/440 feet)

 If you’re on the backpacking trail in New Zealand, a bungee jump over the roaring River Nevis is not to be missed.
 From a teetering cable car, high over the Nevis River, you enter the jump pod and soak in the rugged scenery.
-This is the highest bungee jump spot in all of New Zealand, so all New Zealand Holidays should try to factor this beauty in.
+This is the highest bungee jump spot in all of New Zealand.
 The freefall lasts for almost 9 seconds and will allow those who jump to see the full extent of this area’s beauty.